lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### August 11, 2017

+bathroom-cleaning is a rat's nest

+why did I ever implement parsing a subject?? the subject is always the implied player????

+taking this out is a nightmare, but for some reason "use paper towels" didn't work and this seems related (I think it parsed paper towels as the subject??)

 ### August 10, 2017

 I think it is now possible for the player to clean the bathroom!!
 Just gotta test it :)